-“Correagal was a city of bridges.
-One hundred and twenty-seven of them, on most days, spanning the width of the Cille river for nearly three miles.
-The city, which climbed the sharp banks of the river in a series of winding stairways and terraces, had turned bridge-building into a civic preoccupation.
-Houses, guilds and government bureaucracies competed for the talents of artisans and architects, pouring funds into efforts to outdo one another in the informal contest for status and prestige…”
+Corregal is a city of bridges.
+One hundred and twenty-seven of them, on most days, spanning the Cille and Aris rivers for nearly three miles.
+The city, which climbs the sharp banks of the rivers in a series of winding stairways and terraces, has turned bridge-building into a civic preoccupation.
+Since before the Age of Kings, houses, guilds and government bureaucracies have competed for the talents of artisans and architects, pouring funds into efforts to outdo one another in the informal contest for status and prestige.

 Funded by vast estates and trading empires, the Great Houses contend for more than just bridge-building prestige.
 Clashes over influence and wealth often spill into the streets of the city, and swordsmen — notorious throughout the Surviving Lands for their exceptional skills — pledge their lives to defend their patrons’ status.

 But in a world shattered by the Broken God, magic can be unpredictable and dangerous.
 Priests keep the city safe through constant ritual, but unearthly monsters roam the wilderness and rogue mages threaten to tear reality apart once more.

 Welcome to the world of City of Bridges.